Sohou08/Hadoop-Spark/file_format/readme.md

 ### 3. XML

 XML is a input text format.
 It makes it possible to define languages which are more or less complex but which make it possible to establish file format standards for exchanges between applications.
 As JSON, XML is generally used to serialize, encapsulate, and exchange data.
 XML syntax is verbose, especially for human readers, relative to other alternatives ‘text-based’ formats.

 * __Advantage__
-    * is a data exchange format
-    * supports batch/streaming processing
+    * XML is a data exchange format and supports batch/streaming processing
-    * stores meta data with data and support schema evolution
+    * It stores meta data with data and supports schema evolution
-    * having a syntax verbose, enable to have a good ratio of compression compare to JSON file
+    * Being a verbose format, It provides to have a good ratio of compression compare to JSON file
 * __Drawback__
-    * is not splittable since XML has an opening tag at the beginning and a closing tag at the end.
+    * It is not splittable since XML has an opening tag at the beginning and a closing tag at the end.
 You cannot start processing at any point in the middle of those tags.
-    * increase in data size and processing time because the document size is often bulky and with big files, the tag structure makes it huge and complex to read which occurs slow process in parsing, leading also to slower data transmission
+    * It increases in data size and processing time because the document size is often bulky and with big files.
+The tag structure makes it huge and complex to read which occurs slow process in parsing, leading also to slower data transmission
-    * is difficult to be parsed due to his escape character which might be in different form (" " ' ' < < > > & &).
+    * XML is difficult to be parsed due to its escape character which might be in different form (" " ' ' < < > > & &).
 The alternative used case is often HTML which only has a simple character (< < > >).

 * __Ecosystems__
-    * is practically no used in any environment cause it bring many disadvantage in term of storage or exchange
+    * XML is practically no used in any enterprise cause it bring many disadvantage in term of storage or exchange

 ~~~ {r}
 <?xml version="1.0" encoding="UTF-8"?>